Why Do I Need To Know How To Breath When Singing?

 Finding your Diaphragm

-I want you to use your fingers and place them exactly like the image below.
+I want you to use your fingers and place them exactly like the gi on the right.
 Find the bone in the area at the tip of your sternum.

 Now, move it down and find that fleshy muscle just right below.
 For some people, it’s easier to see while for others; it may not be that easy, but it’s there.